junglok/tem-docs/docs/faqs/faq.md

     <br>

-    1. Start CryoSPARC (`cryosparcm start`) on the one of new login servers !!! note
+    1. Start CryoSPARC (`cryosparcm start`) on the one of new login servers !!! warning

-        The one of new login servers is the same as the CryoSPARC's master hostname.
+        Login account is each group's representative account, and the one of new login servers should be the same as the CryoSPARC's master hostname.

     === "EL7 : cluster_info.json"
         ``` yaml